A. E. Inbanathan: As medical chaplain

-As Administrator
+As administrator

-In 1960, Inbanathan moved to the Bible Society of India, Bangalore and took up the position of General Secretary of the Society that was involved in Translations, Resource Mobilisation, Production and Distribution of the Sacred Scriptures with focus on India.
-When Inbanathan took up the office of the General Secretary of the Bible Society of India, there were ten Auxiliaries including one in Ceylon.
-Inbanathan's rural pastoral experience enabled him to manage the country-level auxiliaries at a better level with his successive colleagues at the Auxiliary level consisting of E. Prakasam, A. B. Masilamani, B. G. Prasada Rao and others.
+In 1960, Inbanathan moved to the Bible Society of India, Bangalore, and took up the position of general secretary of the society that was involved in Translations, Resource Mobilisation, Production and Distribution of the Sacred Scriptures with focus on India.
+When Inbanathan took up the office of General Secretary of the Bible Society of India, there were ten auxiliaries including one in Ceylon.
+Inbanathan's rural pastoral experience enabled him to manage the country-level auxiliaries at a better level with his successive colleagues at the auxiliary level consisting of E. Prakasam, A. B. Masilamani, B. G. Prasada Rao and others.

 With a record service of nearly 21 years, Inbanathan was a name to reckon with in India.
 Inbanathan ensured that the Bible Society of India worked together with the Senate of Serampore College (University) and the National Council of Churches in India and the other ecclesiastical institutions.

-In matters of administration at the Bible Society of India, Inbanathan worked closely with J. S. S. Malelu then President of the Bible Society of India as well as the other successors.
+In matters of administration at the Bible Society of India, Inbanathan worked closely with J. S. S. Malelu, then president of the Bible Society of India, as well as the other successors.

 Inbanathan also played a role at the United Bible Societies.
-In 1969, Inbanathan was elected as the Chairperson of the General Committee of the United Bible Societies.
-In subsequent meetings of the United Bible Societies, Inbanathan was also elected as the Chairperson of the Council of the United Bible Societies.
+In 1969, Inbanathan was elected as the chairperson of the General Committee of the United Bible Societies.
+In subsequent meetings of the United Bible Societies, Inbanathan was also elected as the chairperson of the Council of the United Bible Societies.

-Inbanathan retired from the Bible Society of India in 1981 during the Presidency of Alexander Mar Thoma.
+Inbanathan retired from the Bible Society of India in 1981 during the presidency of Alexander Mar Thoma.

 Other

 During the World Council of Churches conclave held from 19 November through 5 December 1961, Inbanathan participated in the Assembly as a fraternal delegate of the United Bible Societies and also spoke on 1 December on the topic The Bible and Evangelism in the presence of the Archbishop of York, The Most Reverend Donald Coggan.

-Inbanathan was also a participant at one of the Synods of the Church of South India Synod.
+Inbanathan was also a participant at one of the synods of the Church of South India Synod.